amiika/BatonCaillou/README.md

 - [ ] Split every table in two complementary views
   - [ ] grid view (as is currently implemented)
   - [ ] script view (40 lines long script attached to table)
+  - [ ] Rewrite `localStorage` to store more information about tables

 ## Interaction